pebakery/pebakery-docs/Commands/INI/IniDelete.md

 # IniDelete

-This command will delete the key from a section inside a file that you specify.
+Deletes a key from a standard .ini file.

 ## Syntax